libp2p/js-libp2p/doc/CONFIGURATION.md

 PeerStore persistence is disabled in libp2p by default.
 You can enable and configure it as follows.
 Aside from enabled being `false` by default, it will need an implementation of a [datastore](https://github.com/ipfs/interface-datastore).
 Take into consideration that using the memory datastore will be ineffective for persistence.

 The threshold number represents the maximum number of "dirty peers" allowed in the PeerStore, i.e. peers that are not updated in the datastore.
-In this context, browser nodes should use a threshold of 1, since they might not "stop" properly in several scenarios and the PeerStore might end up with unflushed records when the window is closed.
+In this context, browser nodes should use a threshold of 1, since they might not "stop" properly in several scenarios and the PeerStore might end up with un-flushed records when the window is closed.

 | Name        | Type      | Description                    |
 | ----------- | --------- | ------------------------------ |